-The garden is located on the slopes of the mount of olives, right at the bottom a beautiful spacious olive tree concentration that used to be an oil press for Jerusalem olive oil production.
+The Garden of Gethsemane is located on the slopes of the Mount of Olives, right at the bottom of a beautiful spacious olive tree concentration that used to be an oil press for Jerusalem olive oil production.

-Jesus went to the Gethsemane garden to pray with his disples after the last supper in Jerusalem
+Jesus went to the Gethsemane garden to pray with his disciples after the last supper in Jerusalem's Old City.

 "When he had finished praying, Jesus left with his disciples and crossed the Kidron Valley.
 On the other side, there was a garden, and he and his disciples went into it."(John 18:1).

 The story is mentioned in the gospels and happened during the spring since the harvesting season of the olives is Autumn! it means that the factory was no longer functioning and empty so Jesus could stay there as long as needed.

 WHAT IS SO IMPORTANT ABOUT THE GETSHEMENE GARDEN?